hardik9/reimagined-octo-potato/README.md

 # reimagined-octo-potato
-Python command line script which sorts the files by extension in the current folder by creating and moving files in folder with extension name
+Python script which sorts the files in the folder by extension